 The warning for the May 27th special Selectboard meeting had the incorrect day of the week (it said Monday instead of Friday) although the correct date was listed.

 APPROVAL OF MINUTES:

-Ann Golob made a motion to accept the minutes of the June 7, 2021, regular meeting.
+Ann Golob made a motion to approve the Minutes of the May 16 regular meeting.
 Katy Johnson-Aplin seconded the motion.
-Motion passed.
+Motion passed 5/0.

 ROAD FOREMAN’S & ROAD COMMISSIONER’S REPORT:

-Ann Golob made a motion to accept the Road Foreman’s Report.
-Katy Johnson-Aplin seconded the motion.
-Motion passed 4/0.
+Mike Fitzpatrick made a motion to accept Road Foreman’s report, Katy Johnson-Aplin second.
+Motion passed 5/0.

 ADMINISTRATIVE ASSISTANT’S REPORT:

-Ann Golob made a motion to accept the Administrative Assistant’s report.
-Shelly Huber seconded.
+Mike Fitzpatrick made a motion to accept the Administrative Assistants’ report.
+Ann Golob seconded.
+Motion passed 5/0.

 SCHEDULED MEMBERS OF THE PUBLIC: